Tennis Clubs & Events in Ann Arbor, MI

 Women's (no men's program)

 NCAA Division I, Mid-American Conference -- women's tennis only.
 Based in Ypsilanti just east of Ann Arbor.
-EMU discontinued men's tennis in 2000 and women's tennis was eliminated in 2018 but has since been restored.
-Select EMU women's home matches are hosted at The Chippewa Club in Ann Arbor, connecting the collegiate program to the local private club tennis community.
+EMU discontinued men's tennis in 2000.
+Women's tennis was announced for elimination in 2018 as part of a four-sport cut but has continued to field a roster and compete in the MAC.
+Head coach Ryan Kucera.
+EMU women's home matches are hosted at The Chippewa Club in Ann Arbor, connecting the collegiate program to the local private club tennis community.
+Freshman Cylova Zuleyka Hukmasabiyya was named 2026 MAC Freshman of the Year, and Daniella Shved earned First-Team All-MAC honors in 2023, 2024, and 2025.

 Frequently Asked Questions About Tennis in Ann Arbor & Washtenaw County